A Framework for Quantum Simulations of Energy-Loss and Hadronization in Non-Abelian Gauge Theories: SU(2) Lattice Gauge Theory in 1+1D: Quantum Simulation of SU(2) in 1+1D

 \subsubsection{Charge Distribution}

 An initial state of the $L=3$ ($n_{\rm qubits} = 18$) system using Hamiltonian parameters $m_q=0.1$ and $g=1.0$ was prepared with a heavy quark residing on the $x=0$ spatial site.
-The heavy quark is then moved to the $x=1$ spatial site and the system is time evolved forward to $t=2.0$ using a single second-order Trotter step.
+The heavy quark is then moved to the $x=1$ spatial site and the system is time evolved forward to $t=1.0$ using a single second-order Trotter step.
 Several error mitigation methods were applied to compensate for the noisy hardware.
-Pauli twirling~\cite{Wallman:2015uzh} was performed around the entangling gates, with a total of 32 distinct twirled circuits for each of the two independent production runs.
-Dynamical decoupling~\cite{Viola:1998jx,Ezzell:2022uat} and measurement twirling~\cite{Berg:2020ibi} were also used.
+Pauli twirling~\cite{Wallman:2015uzh} was performed around the entangling gates, with 64 distinct twirled circuits for the production runs.
+Dynamical decoupling~\cite{Viola:1998jx,Ezzell:2022uat} and measurement mitigation~\cite{Berg:2020ibi} were applied through the {\tt qiskit}~\cite{qiskit} Estimator primitive.
 To remove the remaining bias due to incoherence of the device, we apply operator-decoherence renormalization (ODR)~\cite{Urbanek:2021oej,ARahman:2022tkr,Farrell:2023fgd}.
 For that, we ran two types of circuits: the ``physics'' circuit that implements the process of interest, and two ``mitigation'' circuits.
 The mitigation circuits are set up such that they share the same structure as the physics circuits, but are easy to simulate classically in that they only contain Clifford circuits.
 In the state preparation, the non-Clifford angles in the rotation gates\footnote{The gates $R_{\pm}^{XY}(\theta)$ and $R_{\pm}^{XX}(\theta)$ with $\theta = \pm \frac{\pi}{2}$ in Fig.~\ref{fig:rbox} do not get modified for the mitigation circuits.} are set to $\theta_{\rm mit}=0, \pi/2$.
 In the time evolution, the mitigation circuits evolve the system forward then backward in time such that there is no change in an ideal simulation.\footnote{For one step of second-order Trotterized time evolution, the mitigation circuit becomes } With these quantities, the rescaling factor to compensate for the decoherence can be computed:

 where the ``meas'' observable is the quantity extracted from the noisy device, and ``pred'' is the noiseless prediction.